jackwatters45/blog-api-frontend/README.md

 ## Next

-- dashboard following
+- check that user pages are good (admin and non)

 - Posts

   - images
     - posts
     - users

-- make sure everything has loading
-- check that user pages are good (admin and non)

 ## Eventually